collectiveaccess/ProvidenceDocs/_source/providence/user/editing/config_rel_types.rst

 * **Sort Order**: Determines the order of the Relationship Types as they appear in a drop-down menu.
 * **Location in Hierarchy**: The location of the relationship type in the Relationship Hierarchy.

-.. note:: If you have not yet installed CollectiveAccess, you can configure Relationships using the installation profile.
+.. note:: If you have not yet installed CollectiveAccess, you can configure Relationships using the `installation profile <file:///Users/charlotteposever/Documents/ca_manual/providence/user/dataModelling/Profiles.html>`_.